Terms and Conditions

-For standard customers, once enrolled, you have the option to “opt up” to EBCE’s 100% carbon-free service, Brilliant 100, offered at the same cost as the corresponding PG&E rate.
-Per the request of the local city council in an effort to support sustainability goals, commercial customers within the cities of Albany and Hayward will be enrolled in Brilliant 100 automatically at the start of service.
-Brilliant 100 customers may subsequently choose to return to the standard Bright Choice service at no cost, inclusive of utility exit fees.
-Participation in voluntary programs is effective as of the customer’s next billing cycle.
+Customers have the option to opt up to EBCE’s 100% carbon-free service, Brilliant 100, offered at the same cost as the corresponding PG&E rate.
+Brilliant 100 customers may choose to return to the standard Bright Choice service at no cost, inclusive of utility exit fees.
+Changes in a service option are effective as of the customer’s next billing cycle.

 Early Adopter (Voluntary Program)

-Before residential automatic enrollment begins in late 2018, residential customers are invited to “opt in” to EBCE service as Early Adopters in June 2018.
+Before residential automatic enrollment begins in late 2018, residential customers are invited to opt in to EBCE service as Early Adopters in June 2018.
 Customers who enroll as Early Adopters must elect Brilliant 100 service.
 Participation is voluntary, and Early Adopters who choose to return to PG&E bundled service may be subject to termination fees and special PG&E rates.
-Space in the Early Adopter program is limited.
+The Early Adopter program is fully subscribed.